 Bio

 Di Cubitt is a visual artist originally from the U.K., living in Perth, Western Australia since the nineties.
 She worked as a glass artist for 14 years in Fremantle before studying fine arts at Curtin University (painting major), graduating with honours in 2007.
 Since then she has been exhibiting regularly with five solo shows, and participation in over 50 group shows, invitation and selected art awards (for full details see CV page).
 She has been selected as a finalist in the Albany Art Prize, Royal Perth Art prize for Landscape, 2017, 2018 and 2019 and is represented in Perth by Stala Contemporary.
-She currently works in the School of Art at Curtin University as an art technican and drawing lecturer.
+She currently works in the School of Art at Curtin University as a drawing lecturer.
 In 2019 Di was awarded highly commended for her painting, Frankland Riverscape, in the Perth Royal art prize .

 Artist Statement